Ashokasundari: Legend

-Hunda kidnaps the infant Nahusha from his palace, however, he is rescued by a maid of Hunda and given under the sage Vashistha's care.
-After a few years, Nahusha grows up and understands about his destiny to kill Hunda.
-Hunda abducts Ashokasundari and tells her that he had killed Nahusha.
-The goddess was consoled by a Kinnara couple who informed her of Nahusha's wellbeing and prophesied that she would mother a powerful son called Yayati and a hundred beautiful daughters.
-Nahusha fought Hunda and defeated him after a fierce battle and rescued Ashokasundari, whom he married.
-Over course of time, in absence of Indra, Nahusha was temporarily made the regent of heaven.
+In retaliation, Hunda abducted the infant Nahusha from his royal palace.
+However, a compassionate maid rescued the baby and placed him under the protective care of Sage Vashistha.
+As Nahusha grew into manhood, he learned of his destiny to vanquish the demon.
+Meanwhile, Hunda abducted Ashokasundari once more, falsely claiming he had slain Nahusha.
+Comforted by a Kinnara couple who reassured her of Nahusha's safety, Ashokasundari maintained her hope; the couple also prophesied that she would bear a mighty son named Yayati and a hundred beautiful daughters.
+Ultimately, Nahusha confronted Hunda in a fierce battle, defeated the demon, and rescued Ashokasundari, whom he wed.
+In time, during a period when Indra went missing, Nahusha was temporarily elevated to serve as the regent of heaven.